P0300Misfire

 Parts replacement is often not the first step.
 Before buying anything, it's worth checking these basics:

-- Check companion codes (P0301–P0308) to see if the misfire is cylinder-specific — a single-cylinder misfire is far easier and cheaper to diagnose than a random multi-cylinder misfire
+• Check companion codes first (P0301–P0306) — a single-cylinder misfire code alongside P0300 is far cheaper and simpler to diagnose than a pure random multi-cylinder misfire

-- If new plugs were recently installed, verify the correct heat range and gap specification for your specific engine — incorrect plugs cause misfires immediately
+• If new plugs were recently installed, verify the correct heat range and gap for your specific engine — wrong plugs immediately cause misfires and can look identical to ignition coil failure

 How to troubleshoot it